Ethics in the University

 - Interim Suspension and/or Altered Privileges

-Interim suspension and/or altered privileges remain in effect until a final decision is made on a pending incident.
-The Vice President of Student Life & Dean of Students or designate may repeal interim suspension or altered privileges at his/her discretion.
+Interim Suspension and/or altered privileges remain in effect until a final decision is made on a pending incident.
+The Vice President of Student Affairs & Dean of Students or designate may repeal interim suspension or altered privileges at his/her discretion.

-Suspension—an involuntary separation of a student from Kettering University—implies and states a time for return to the university.
+Suspension—an involuntary separation of a student from Kettering University—implies and states a time for return to the University.
 Suspension may extend for a school and/or work term, for a specified period, until a specified date, or until a stated condition is met.
-A University Board of Conduct may recommend suspension, but only the Vice President of Student Life & Dean of Students may impose it.
+A University Board of Student Conduct may recommend suspension, but only the Vice President of Student Affairs & Dean of Students may impose it.
+Suspensions are noted on student's official transcripts as "temporary involuntary separation" until all required conditions are met.

-Expulsion—a permanent involuntary separation of a student from Kettering University—may be recommended by a University Board of Conduct, but only the Vice President of Student Life & Dean of Students may impose it.
+Expulsion—a permanent involuntary separation of a student from Kettering University—may be recommended by a University Board of Student Conduct, but only the Vice President of Student Affairs & Dean of Students may impose it.
+Expulsions are noted on a student's official transcript as "permanent involuntary separation" for ten years.

 - Notification of Sanction to Co-Op Employers